Saqibm128/eeg-tasks/README.md

 ## Project Setup
 Notebooks are messy and are currently used for scratch code.

+[environmentSetup.sh](environmentSetup.sh) can be used to create a conda environment that can run this code

 [data_reader.py](data_reader.py) is used to read data from edf files.
 The EdfDataset returns raw data in the form of Pd.DataFrame The EdfFFTDatasetTransformer returns the same data transformed.